daniel-molina/visualequation/README.md

 $ python2 -m tests/test_dependencies

-If you want to run all the tests use (you need setuptools),

-$ python2 setup.py test

 ## Building

 If you have the sources and you want build the program, generate the LaTeX symbols used by the program: